Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 Following a 14-month restoration of the Spurn Lightship, by Dunston Ship Repairs, the lightship moved back to a temporary berth on Hull Marina on 9 March 2023.
 Work to create a permanent berth near Murdoch’s Connection is now underway.

-The Spurn Lightship is due to reopen spring 2024.
+The Spurn Lightship is due to reopen autumn 2024.

 Take a look at the restoration process here.